Date of Award:

 A preliminary test was performed to detect the activity of SJW acidified MeOH extract and hyperforin on M. tuberculosis H37Rv strain.
 Results showed the MIC was 0.67mg SJW extract/ml and 200 μg Hfn /ml.
 In all, M. tuberculosis H37Rv stain is not that sensitive to SJW and hyperforin as other non-pathogenic strains tested in the present and previous studies.

 Shen, Shujie, "The Antimycobacterial Activity of Hypericum perforatum Herb and the Effects of Surfactants" (2012).
 All Graduate Theses and Dissertations.
-Paper 1322.
+1322.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .